CODE-KASHVI/RETRO-REWIND/README.md

+Project started in Jan 2025, with the GitHub repository created in April 2025.

 **Retro Rewind**
 Retro Rewind is a vintage-themed web application that revives the charm of the golden music era.
 With a nostalgic user interface and classic design elements, users can explore mood-based music selections, enjoy random retro fun facts, and browse a curated collage of vintage visuals.